kriszyp/xstyle/README.md

 Xstyle also includes a CSS loader, for dynamically loading CSS as a dependency of modules.
 See the AMD Plugin Loader section for more information.

+Xstyle supports all modern browsers, and Internet Explorer back to version 8 (although in IE8, it is not possible to use xstyle CSS directly in style tags, all xstyle CSS must exist in CSS files).

 # Using Xstyle CSS

 Once you have loaded the xstyle script or module, you can begin to use xstyle's extensible CSS,